vkalaparthy/react-employee-directory/README.md

 * [Questions](#questions)

 ## Installation
 This application is located in GitHub at https://github.com/vkalaparthy/react-employee-directory.
+The application is deployed [here](https://vkalaparthy.github.io/react-employee-directory/)

 ## Usage
 Clone the repository https://github.com/vkalaparthy/workout-tracker and run "npm install" to get the node_modules for all the dependencies.
 Run "npm start" and use the app.
 You can change the employees.json based on any data, for this app, I have just used a file.
 This application can: